Not to be confused with the S35 Blackmagic Pocket Cinema 6k G2, this Blackmagic Cinema Camera 6k uses a single CFexpress Type B Memory Card slot.

 These recommended cards will allow you to record (Open Gate) Blackmagic RAW 3:1 at up to 36 fps or up to 6K DCI Blackmagic RAW 3:1 at up to 48 fps.

-You can see Blackmagic’s official Recommended Memory Cards Blackmagic Cinema 6k to find other cards that I might not be listed here.
+You can see Blackmagic’s official Recommended Memory Cards Blackmagic Cinema 6k to find other cards I might not have listed here.

 Blackmagic Cinema 6k Recording Specs & Details

 With the available USB-C port, you can use USB-C drives.
-You can potentially save some money while recording out to a USB-C drive, however, it looks like, you won’t be able to record in as high of a bitrate as you can with CFexpress cards, based on the Blackmagic recommendation list.
+Recording to a USB-C drive can potentially save you some money.
+However, based on the Blackmagic recommendation list, you won’t be able to record at a bit rate as high as possible with CFexpress cards.

-With USB-C drives Blackmagic list compatibility maxes out at 6K (Open Gate) Blackmagic RAW 5:1 at up to 36 fps.
+With USB-C drives, Blackmagic list compatibility maxes out at 6K (Open Gate), and Blackmagic RAW 5:1 at up to 36 fps.

 This chart shows what the Constant Bitrate vs the Constant Quality looks like at 24fps.